cplab/sapicore/docs/source/api_guide.rst

 a cluster of synapses/neurons.

-Neurons, synapses, and networks have an ``initialize_state`` method that would be called indirectly through the :py:`class:~sapicore.model.SapicoreModel` to ready the state.
+Neurons, synapses, and networks have an ``initialize_state`` method that would be called indirectly through the :py:class:`~sapicore.model.SapicoreModel` to ready the state.
 This would happen after :ref:`config-guide`.
 Then, their ``forward`` method would be called to process the data through the neuron/synapse.
 The network has to implement its ``forward`` method to call the appropriate neurons/synapses in the correct